 Fix your posture to enhance your well-being

-The first of his book 12 Rules for Life, “stand up straight with your shoulders back,” highlights the importance of confident posture.
+The first part of his book, 12 Rules for Life, “stand up straight with your shoulders back,” highlights the importance of confident posture.

 Our brains are wired to try to fit into the social hierarchy.
 When others approve of us, our brain releases serotonin and we feel better about ourselves.
 Conversely, when others treat us negatively, serotonin lowers and we start seeing ourselves as inferior in the world.

 Peterson suggests standing up straight with your shoulders back makes others assume you’re confident.
 Hence, they treat you better and more serotonin is released in your brain.